view_context: Dynamic page

 Notes for Teachers

 While considered one of Shakespeare's comedies, The Taming of the Shrew is also believed to be one of Shakespeare's most controversial plays for its portrayal and treatment of women.
-Set in Italy, the play reflects the sexism and misogyny of 16th century England, and Petruchio's treatment of Katherine borders on domestic abuse.
-Some critics interpret the play as downright misogynistic while others believe Shakespeare uses his comedy to satirize traditional gender roles and social customs, a stance reflected in our lesson plans.
+Set in Italy, the play reflects the sexism and misogyny of 16th-century England, and Petruchio's treatment of Katherine borders on domestic abuse.
+Some critics interpret the play as downright misogynistic while others believe Shakespeare uses his comedy to satirize traditional gender roles and social customs.
+Students will have the opportunity to analyze and interpret the text for themselves.
 Even so, dialogue and events in the play might be triggering for some students.
 As always, be mindful of the knowledge and diverse experiences your students bring with them to your classroom as you prepare to and teach this unit.

 Lesson Map